entropyxyz/entropy-docs/content/reference/networks.md

 ---
 title: "Networks"
+lead: "This page lists useful information about the Entropy network and all available test networks (testnets)."
 ---

-This page lists useful information about the Entropy network and all available test networks (testnets).

 ## Mainnet